cert-orangecyberdefense/datalake2sentinel/AzureFunction/README.md

 1. Create an app registration in the same Microsoft tenant where the Sentinel instance resides.
 The app requires Microsoft Sentinel Contributor assigned on the workspace.
 2. Create a Keyvault in your Azure subscription
-3. Add a new secret with the name "tenant" with the following value :
+3. Add a new secret named "tenant", and set its value to those four credentials:

 ```json
 {